Dynatrace/ace-box/user-skel/ansible/roles/jenkins/Readme.md

 ```

 #### "create-secret"
-This task creates the jenkins admin user and password.
+This task creates the Jenkins admin user and password.
 ```yaml
 - include_role:
     name: jenkins